 Code reviews need to outgrow pull requests

 In the past ten years, the popularity of pull requests has skyrocketed.
 Today, if you ask most developers about code reviews, they will immediately start talking about pull requests.
-While you want to review most pull requests, they are not the only (or even the best) way to do reviews.
-Asynchronous high-quality code reviews can be done without pull requests with the right tooling.__
+While you want to review most pull requests, some can be automatically approved.

 Pull requests are everywhere!

 In the last ten years, pull-based development and pull requests became extremely popular.
-Last month alone (March 2021), there were over 5.5 million pull requests opened on public GitHub repositories.
+In March 2021 alone (the last month of data), there were over 5.5 million pull requests opened on public GitHub repositories.